gmalette/gmalette.github.io-src/_posts/2019-02-01-the-ruby-object-model.md

 # => [:pet]
 ```

 In Ruby, classes are also values, which means they are also objects.
-This is interesting; it means that in addition to defining methods, classes are also a bag holding state, with a reference to a class.
+This is interesting; it means that in addition to defining methods, classes are also the combination of state—instance variables and their values—, with a reference to a class.

 ![Diagram of coco and the Cat class, with classes showing state](/static/img/posts/2019-02-01-the-ruby-object-model/cat-is-a-class.svg)